mikepenz/MaterialDrawer/README.md

 implementation "androidx.constraintlayout:constraintlayout:${versions.constraintLayout}"
 ```

+## v7.x.y
+> Major release, migrates to use the FastAdapter v4 which was fully migrated to Kotlin.
+No migration notes yet available.
+Stay tuned!

+## v6.1.x
 To use appcompat please use a version smaller than 6.1.0.
 (See the releases on GitHub)

 ## 2. Add your drawer